Model-based resonance tracking of linear systems: Implementation and numerical simulations

-Firstly, we simulate the resonance tracking algorithm on the model of a piezoelectric actuator with a resonance and an anti-resonance.
-The actuator is modeled as a resistor-inductor-capacitor oscillator ($R_m$, $L_m$, $C_m$) in parallel with a capacitor $C_0$, as described in \cite{Liu2015}.
-The transfer function $G_p(s)$ from the voltage to charge in the Laplace domain is given as
+Initially, we simulated the resonance tracking algorithm for the model of a piezoelectric actuator, a system with both resonance and antiresonance.
+The actuator is modeled as a resistor-inductor-capacitor oscillator ($R_m$, $L_m$, and $C_m$) in parallel with a capacitor $C_0$, as described in \cite{Liu2015}.
+The transfer function $G_p(\mathrm{s})$ from voltage to charge in the Laplace domain is given as